-How much of a threat does Russia pose, and to whom? - BBC News
+Russia's new military - should Nato worry?

 "As late as 2013, the US withdrew all its armour from Europe - while Russia was already busy investing billions in upgrading its forces."

 Analyst Dmitry Gorenburg of Harvard University dates the start of the Russian modernisation programme to 2009.
-A response, he says, to the evident shortcomings in the Russian military campaign against Georgia.
+It was a response, he says, to the evident shortcomings in the Russian military campaign against Georgia.

 He says the main focus was "the improvement of the speed of decision-making and communication of decisions to the troops, and interoperability among military branches, followed by the replacement of Soviet-era equipment that was rapidly reaching the end of its service life".